jacoball22/IMDb-Graph-Explorer/README.md

 ---

-## ✨ Features
+## Features

-*   **🔗 Collaboration Distance Calculator:** Uses a Breadth-First Search (BFS) algorithm to find the shortest path between two actors (e.g., *How is Tom Cruise connected to Kevin Bacon?*).
+*   ** Collaboration Distance Calculator:** Uses a Breadth-First Search (BFS) algorithm to find the shortest path between two actors (e.g., *How is Tom Cruise connected to Kevin Bacon?*).
-*   **🧠 Intelligent Search:** Search results are ranked by popularity (movie count).
-Searching for "Tom Hardy" prioritizes the famous actor over others with the same name.
-*   **🌑 IMDb Dark Theme:** A responsive, professional user interface designed to match the classic IMDb dark aesthetic.
+*   ** IMDb Dark Theme:** A responsive, professional user interface designed to match the classic IMDb dark aesthetic.
-*   **🔄 Automated Data Pipeline:** The dataset updates automatically every 24 hours using GitHub Actions.
+*   ** Automated Data Pipeline:** The dataset updates automatically every 24 hours using GitHub Actions.
-*   **📂 Optimized Performance:** Handles millions of records using a compressed SQLite database, allowing it to run on low-memory environments.
+*   ** Optimized Performance:** Handles millions of records using a compressed SQLite database, allowing it to run on low-memory environments.

 ---

-## 🛠️ Architecture & Tech Stack
+## Architecture & Tech Stack

 ### Backend
 *   **Python & Flask:** Serves the web application and API endpoints.